Last Votes From Pennsylvania Put Biden in Reach of Victory

 For Trump, however, the 270-vote threshold for electoral college victory would remain out of reach even if he secured all three states where early returns put him in the lead, Pennsylvania, North Carolina and Georgia.
 He would also need an upset in either Nevada or Arizona.

-The Trump campaign’s litigation led to a brief halt in the counting of ballots Thursday morning in Philadelphia, a Democratic stronghold where county officials had restricted access to vote-counting operations in the interest of privacy and safety.
+Another of the Trump campaign’s lawsuits led to a brief halt in the counting of ballots Thursday morning in Philadelphia, a Democratic stronghold where county officials had restricted access to vote-counting operations in the interest of privacy and safety.

 Earlier that morning, a judge found that the observation area that the county had designated was too far from the action.
 She said Covid-19 safety protocols justified letting poll watchers get within 6 feet of anything they wanted to observe, but the ruling was put on hold as Democrats and the county appeal.